The fifth issue of the Solidarity Movement newsletter has been published.

 The purpose of a Local Union is to bring together the members to advance their common interests.
 The top leaders of Local 222 fail to do that in so many areas – they have lost their way.

+We have poor communication, no membership meetings, two-tier contracts, constantly eroding wages and benefits, and retired members have been left behind.
 It is outrageous that we pay our President and Financial Secretary almost $150,000 a year each, and they see no reason for restraint even though our dues income is down substantially.

 Here are some ideas for positive change.
 If you agree with them – join us.
 Be part of discussing and preparing proposals to membership meetings.
 Help support candidates that pledge to implement policies that will benefit all the members.